IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

-To support efficient and flexible exploration, \sysname{} provides multiple features that enable users to revisit and reuse earlier exploratory intents (DG 3).
+To support efficient and flexible exploration, \sysname{} provides multiple features for reusing earlier divergent intents along two complementary axes: the unit of reuse (block, path, or project), and the level of adaptation (literal vs. adaptive).

-First, users can retrieve previously created \textit{Exploration Blocks} from the left sidebar, where all past exploration histories are stored (Figure~\ref{fig:feature3} (a)).
-While users explore different properties in the canvas, \sysname{} generates a graph in the left panel visualizing how their exploration direction evolves for each property, using GPT-4o-mini (see Appendix~\ref{appendix:prompt2} for prompts).
-Selecting a block from this graph places a new copy onto the canvas with its original settings preserved.
-Users can then freely connect this copied block to new exploration paths, allowing them to extend or re-contextualize earlier ideas.
+\paragraph{\textbf{Block-level Reuse}.} At the most granular level, users can reuse individual \textit{Exploration Blocks}, which corresponds to each exploration instance.
+All previously created blocks across projects are stored in the left sidebar (Figure~\ref{fig:feature3} (a)).
+As users explore, \sysname{} uses GPT-4o-mini to generate a graph in the left panel that visualizes how their exploration directions evolve for each property.
+Selecting a block from this graph places a new copy onto the canvas, which users can then connect to new exploration paths. \sysname{} supports both literal reuse (reusing the block as-is with the same parameters and suggestions), and adaptive reuse (generating adjusted variants of the block based on the current exploration context).
+All adaptations (at the block, path, and project levels) are generated using GPT-4o with the same prompts.

+\begin{block} During the exploration, \username{} explores a new background setting, `Deep sea stage', and wants to reuse a previously explored `Watercolor' image style on it.
+He selects the saved block in the sidebar and connects the copied block to the new setting. \sysname{} then presents two options: a literal version reproducing the earlier style suggestions, and an adaptive version retaining the watercolor aesthetic while tailoring it to the `deep sea' context. \end{block}

-Second, users can reuse an entire sequence of previously crafted blocks by copying and pasting an exploration path (Figure~\ref{fig:feature3} (b)).
-When users select a point in the canvas and choose a path to reuse, they are given two options: (1) a literal copy that replicates all blocks as-is, or (2) a context-adaptive copy that adjusts the contents of blocks based on their new context (i.e., the preceding blocks in the current path).
-These context-adaptive copies are generated by GPT-4o (see Appendix~\ref{appendix:prompt3} for prompts).
-Once pasted, the system automatically creates blocks with appropriate settings and continues the exploration process with those blocks automatically.
-This enables users to efficiently branch off from a new starting point while preserving the structure of a familiar design trajectory.
+\paragraph{\textbf{Path-level Reuse}.} Users can also reuse an entire sequence of previously crafted blocks by copying and pasting an exploration path (Figure~\ref{fig:feature3} (b)).
+By choosing a path to reuse and a point on the canvas to paste, two options are given: (1) a literal copy that replicates all blocks as-is, or (2) a context-adaptive copy that adjusts block directions and typicality levels based on the context of the target point.
+Once pasted, the system creates blocks with appropriate parameters and automatically continues the exploration, which enables users to efficiently branch off from a new starting point while preserving a familiar exploration trajectory.